What Defines Whether a Threat Is Actually a Threat?

 A Criminal Charge of Uttering a Threat Requires Proof That the Stated Words Were a Warning of Harm Directed Towards a Person or Group of Persons, Among Other Things, Where Such Words Would Constitute As a Threat When Reviewed Objectively By a Reasonable Person.

-Understanding What May Legally Be Deemed As a Threat
+Understanding the Definition of What May Legally Be Deemed As a Threat and Potentially Criminal Conduct

 Heated discussions and arguments may lead to spontaneous words spoken in the heat of anger where the words contain warnings, or are in the context of warnings, of an intent to cause harm.
 Sometimes the threat is uttered directly at the target person; however, a threat may also arise where the words were spoken to a third party person, or group of persons.
 Additionally, a criminal threat may arise without the threatened person even knowing that the threat was made, or if knowing of the threat, without the threatened person feeling any fear or concern.